Lramseyer/vaporview/README.md

 - Highly unlikely
   - Link netlist to RTL so that signals can be connected back to RTL locations
   - Support for other file formats

-## 1.0 - Marketplace launch

-Get more coverage, from users like you.
-There may be bugs, so please report them on the [github discussions](https://github.com/Lramseyer/VaporView/discussions) so I can fix them before launching them to the marketplace!

 # Known Issues